Mathews-Velez/storyTeller/README.md

 # StoryTeller

-StoryTeller is a cli app built on c#.net, it takes .txt files and reads them out in a text-based adventure style game.
+StoryTeller is a cli app built on c#.net, it takes .txt files and reads them out in a text-based adventure game style.

 ## Requirements
 Make sure your machine is ready to run .NET core.
 Follow the link to set it up if it isn't already done. https://dotnet.microsoft.com/download